digitalocean/terraform-provider-digitalocean/docs/resources/droplet.md

 The following arguments are supported:

 * `image` - (Required) The Droplet image ID or slug.
 This could be either image ID or droplet snapshot ID.
+You can find image IDs and slugs using the [DigitalOcean API](https://docs.digitalocean.com/reference/api/digitalocean/#tag/Images).
 * `name` - (Required) The Droplet name.
 * `region` - The region where the Droplet will be created.
 * `size` - (Required) The unique slug that identifies the type of Droplet.
-You can find a list of available slugs on [DigitalOcean API documentation](https://docs.digitalocean.com/reference/api/api-reference/#tag/Sizes).
+You may list the available slugs using the [DigitalOcean API](https://docs.digitalocean.com/reference/api/digitalocean/#tag/Sizes).
 * `backups` - (Optional) Boolean controlling if backups are made.
 Defaults to false.
 * `backup_policy` - (Optional) An object specifying the backup policy for the Droplet.
 If omitted and `backups` is `true`, the backup plan will default to daily.